PromptExecution/llama-patch/README.md

 * Item Specification: Define the type (fn, struct, class, etc.) and name of the item to be modified.
 * New Code Integration: Provide the new implementation or an empty string for removal.
 * Git Patch Output: Generate patches in git patch format for easy application and rollback.

+## 🙏🏻 Contributors Welcome!
+If you've got an idea please open an issue!
+Language Champions needed.
+I can't possibly maintain all the languages (my stack is rust, python, typescript, terraform/HCL and bash so I will try and do those)
+My goal is for llama-patch (like gnu diff/patch) to be language agnostic (despite its dependency on AST code parsing).
+The LLM context footprint of llama-patch instructions can be laconic without a unique syntacial dialect for each language.
+It would be better to version llama-patch generationally (ex: a "next" version for each language that proposes changes & periodically converges with releases of llama-patch on major version numbers)
+Llama-parse as an agentic tool will eventually include a variety of guard-rails to catch + output prompt friendly remediation instructions for a wide variety of LLM errors.